 The MCF is present in mesh STAs and absent otherwise.

+The MUCF is present in HE non-AP STAs and absent otherwise. (#4746, #5373, #8207)

 . . .

 TGax Editor: Create new subclause 10.2.5a

-Combined use of DCF, PCF, and HCF
+10.2.5a Multi-User coordination function (MUCF)

+An HE non-AP STA also implements the multi-user coordination function (MUCF), which provides two UL multi-user access methods.
+The UL MU TB access (UMTA) is used when an HE AP triggers a group of HE non-AP STAs to transmit an HE TB PPDU.
+The UORA allows an HE non-AP STA to access one of a number of resource units designated for random access by the HE AP.

+The operation of UMTA is described in 27.5.2 (UL MU operation).
+The operation of UORA is described in 27.5.4 (UL OFDMA-based random access (UORA)).Combined use of DCF, PCF, HCF, and MUCF

-The DCF and a centralized coordination function (either PCF or HCF) are defined so they may operate within the same BSS.
+The DCF and a centralized coordination function (either PCF,HCF, or MUCF) are defined so they may operate within the same BSS.
 When a PC is operating in a BSS, the PCF and DCF access methods alternate, with a CFP followed by a CP.
 This is described in greater detail in 10.4 (PCF).
 When an HC is operating in a BSS, it may generate an alternation of CFP and CP in the same way as a PC, using the DCF access method only during the CP.
 The HCF access methods (controlled and contention based) operate sequentially when the channel is in CP.
 Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.22 (HCF)

 . . .

-27.2 Channel Access
+27.2 HE Channel Access

+. . .

 References: